adjasont/CS303_Project2/README.md

 We need:

-Class Person
+Class Person needs
-Time of request
+-Time of request
 -current floor
 -desired floor
 -time of entry